Daumantas of Pskov: Later years and legacy

-In 1270, Yaroslav again attempted to interfere into Pskovian affairs and to replace Daumantas with a puppet ruler.
+In 1270, Yaroslav again attempted to interfere in Pskovian affairs and to replace Daumantas with a puppet ruler.
 The Pskovians stood up for Daumantas, forcing Yaroslav to abandon his plans.
 In order to strengthen his position, Daumantas married Dmitry's daughter, Maria.
 In 1282, when his father-in-law was ousted from Vladimir to Koporye, Daumantas made a sally into Ladoga, where he captured Dmitry's treasury from the Novgorodians and transported it to Koporye.
-Thereupon his name disappears from the chronicles for some seventeen years.
+Thereupon, his name disappears from the chronicles for some seventeen years.

 In 1299, the Livonian Order unexpectedly invaded north-western Russia and laid siege to Pskov.
 Having expelled them from the republic, Daumantas abruptly lapsed into illness and died, survived by his alleged son, David of Hrodna.
-His body was buried in the Trinity Cathedral, where his sword and personal effects would be on exhibit until the 20th century.
+He was buried in the Trinity Cathedral, where his sword and personal effects would be on exhibit until the 20th century.

-According to Pskovian chronicles, no ruler was loved by the citizens of Pskov more than Daumantas; they particularly praise his military skills and wisdom.
+According to the Pskovian Chronicles, no ruler was loved by the citizens of Pskov more than Daumantas; they particularly praised his military skills and wisdom.
 After the Russian Orthodox Church canonized him, he came to be regarded as a patron saint of Pskov (on par with Vsevolod Mstislavich).
 The fortifications erected by Dovmont in Pskov's downtown became known as the "Daumantas Town".
 A church to the memory of the blessed prince Daumantas-Timofei was consecrated there in 1574.

 In the 1990s, Russian author Sergey Kalitin wrote a novel, Hour of the Wolf, about the life of Daumantas and his transition from a "minor Lithuanian noble" to Prince of Pskov.